bigbap/Udacity_DRL_Collab_Compet/README.md

 You will need to install Anaconda from https://www.anaconda.com/products/individual.
 Once Anaconda is installed, open up the terminal and type the following commands to create a new environment:

- 1. `conda create --name continuous python=3.6`.
-This will create a new environment called **continuous** where we will install the dependencies.
+ 1. `conda create --name collab_compet python=3.6`.
+This will create a new environment called **collab_compet** where we will install the dependencies.
- 2. `conda activate continuous`.
+ 2. `conda activate collab_compet`.
 This will activate the environment we just created.

 Now we can install the dependencies: